 All options granted under the Plan are not assignable or transferable other than by will or the laws of dissent and distribution.
 Other than Eligible Persons engaged in Investor Relations Activities, if an optionee ceases to be an Eligible Person for any reason whatsoever other than termination for cause or death, each fully vested option held by such optionee will cease to be exercisable 90 days following the termination date (being the date on which such optionee ceases to be an Eligible Person), provided that in no event shall such right extend beyond the expiry date of such options.
-If an optionee dies, the legal representative of the optionee may exercise the optionee's option expiry date.
-In the case of an optionee who is an Eligible Person engaged in Investor Relations Activities, each fully vested option held by such optionee within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the an Eligible Person who is terminated for cause, any option held by such optionee who is an Eligible Person engaged in an event shall such right extend beyond the an event shall such right extend beyond the an optionee will cease to be exercisable within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide for cause, any option held by such optionee shall expire immediately.
+If an optionee dies, the legal representative of the optionee may exercise the optionee's options within one year after the date of the optionee's death but only up to and including the original option expiry date.
+In the case of an optionee who is an Eligible Person engaged in Investor Relations Activities, each fully vested option held by such optionee will cease to be exercisable within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such options.
+In the case of an optionee who is an Eligible Person who is terminated for cause, any option held by such optionee shall expire immediately.
+The Plan includes a cashless exercise feature that provides for the designation of a broker to sell at market a sufficient number of Common Shares to cover the exercise price of the options and any tax withholding obligations.